 4. The ‘User Group’ drop down will allow you to assign the coupon to ALL user groups or a specific user group if you have groups already in place.

-5. The ‘Category’ drop down will allow you to assign the coupon to ALL product categories or a specific product category.
+5. The ‘Category’ drop down will allow you to assign the coupon to ALL product categories or a specific product category or multi-select a number of categories.

-6. The ‘Manufacturer drop down will allow you to assign the coupon to ALL product manufacturers of a specific manufacturer.
+6. The ‘Manufacturer drop down will allow you to assign the coupon to ALL product manufacturers of a specific manufacturer or multi-select a number of manufacturers.

-7. The ‘Product ID’ field will allow you to assign the coupon to ALL products or a specific product using the product ID.
+7. The ‘Product ID’ field will allow you to assign the coupon to ALL products or a specific product using the product ID or multi-select a number of products.

 8. The 'Auto Apply' field will allow this coupon to be automatically assigned on the checkout page, so the user does not have to enter it into the coupon code field.
 To enable this feature first, go into Admin > Site Settings > Prices & VAT and tick Enable support for auto applying coupons at checkout and then Update Settings.